logsem/gitrees/README.md

 ## Notes

+### Representations of binders
 For the representation of languages with binders, we follow the approach of (Benton, Hur, Kennedy, McBride, JAR 2012) with well-scoped terms and substitutions/renamings.

+## Disjunction property
+Some results in the formalization make use of the disjunction property of Iris: if (P ∨ Q) is provable, then either P or Q are provable on their own.
+This propery is used to show safety of the weakest precondition, and it is related to the difference between internal and external reductions.

+The internal reductions of GITrees is the relation `istep`, as defined in the paper, and it has type `iProp` as it is an internal relatin.
+There is also a similar *external* reduction relation `sstep` which lives in Coq's `Prop`.
+We use the `istep` relation in our definitions (since it is an internal relation), but we want to state the safety result w.r.t. the external relation `sstep`, which we take to be the 'proper definition' of the reductions for GITrees.

+Showing that `istep`-safety implies `sstep`-safety (i.e. that if a
+GITree can do an `istep` then it can also do a `sstep`) requires the disjunction propety.
+The disjunction property for Iris can be shown assuming classical axioms (e.g. LEM) on the `Prop`-level.

+In order not to introduce classical axioms into the whole formalization, we added the disjunction propety as an assumption to the safety theorem (`wp_safety`) and all of its instances (e.g. in logical relations).

+## Ground type of errors

+One other difference with the paper worth mentioning, is that in the formalization we "hardcode" the type `Err` of errors, whereas in the paper we leave it parameterized.
+That is why in the `affine_lang` case study we use `OtherError` to represent linearity violations, instead of `Err(Lin)`.